Justicia de Aragón: The Antonio Pérez affair and the Alteraciones de Aragón

 With this, Pérez could not be extradited to Castile without a formal judicial process.
 He then moved slowly towards Zaragoza while he raised his supporters.
 On 1 May 1590 he entered triumphantly in Zaragoza surrounded by his followers and escorts.
 There he was put in the prison of manifestados subject to the Justicia of Aragon, which for him meant protection from the king and the judicial process in Castile.
 In the prison of manifestados Antonio Pérez enjoyed great liberty.
 He received his friends and prepared his defence.
 He had access to all his legal papers, which had to be sent to Aragón whilst the Justicia reviewed his case.

 Pérez and his associates depicted the attempts by Philip II to capture him as an attack on Aragon's charters and privileges.
 The Justicia and legal officers of Aragon sided with Pérez, and obstructed Philip II's attempts to have Pérez extradited back to Castile.
 Thus, the king was forced to start new legal proceedings in Aragon against his former secretary under various accusations, all of which were unsuccessful.
 Eventually, Philip II had Pérez charged with heresy through the Inquisition, which as an ecclesiastical organisation had jurisdiction in both Castile and Aragon.
 When Pérez was moved from the prison of "manifestados" to the Aljafería to stand trial in front of the Inquisition, the people of Zaragoza rioted and Pérez had to be returned to the prison of manifestados.

-The attempt at prosecuting Pérez through the Inquisition caused great discontent in Aragon, as it was perceived as a frontal attempt by the royal court of Castile and the King himself at flouting Aragonese laws.
+The attempt at prosecuting Pérez through the Inquisition caused great discontent in Aragon, as it was perceived to be a frontal attempt by the royal court of Castile and the King himself at flouting Aragonese laws.
 As a result, riots broke out in Zaragoza that quickly spread throughout the whole of Aragon, until a more or less open climate of revolt arose in Aragon.
 The revolt is known as the Alteraciones de Aragón ("Disorders" of Aragon), and it became so unmanageable that the viceroy of Aragon, Alonso de Vargas, asked Philip II to deploy troops in Aragon.